Polychemy/modelGEN/README.md

 Use our API to send a request to Polychemy's customization server. <br>
 Polychemy's Servers will then process your request and genrate the relevant custom Jewelry design based on your specification.
 A link to download a Low Res 3D Model File for display will be returned to you.<br>
 You can then proceed to download the 3D model file or display it on a web browser with WEBGL.<br>
+ALternatively, you can request a still image turn table render instead.<br>

 User can then place an order on our order system and once payment has been cleared.<br>
 We will begin manufacturing and drop ship to your specified Location.